schorfES/node-lintspaces/docs/contribution.md

 ## Contribution

 Feel free to contribute.
-Please run all the tests and validation tasks befor you offer a pull request.
+Please run all the tests and validation tasks before you offer a pull request.

 ### Tests & validation